wp-plugins/mobile-client-detection-plugin/readme.txt

 or if you need to load alternate CSS/JS files for a specific browsers:
 This plug-in provides the required variable for serving a customized version of your theme!!

-Currently it can detect the following mobile platforms: Android Phones and Tablets, Blackberry, iPad, iPhone, iPod, IE mobile, Kindle, SymbianOS, PalmOS, webOS and GoogleBot mobile.
+Currently it can detect the following mobile platforms:
+1. Android Phones (Android 1.x & 2.x)
+2. Android Tablets (Android 3.x & 4.x),
+3. Blackberry
+4. iPad, iPhone, iPod
+5. IE mobile
+6. Kindle
+7. SymbianOS
+8. PalmOS
+9. webOS
+10. GoogleBot mobile.

-Internet Explorer & Android version detection are supported - so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).
+It also can detect several desktop platforms (e.g. Internet Explorer) so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).